 The Economics of a Small Wind Electric System

-To help you analyze the economics of a small wind electric system and decide whether wind energy will work for you, you can use a variety of tools.
-See the Evaluation Tools in the right-hand column for links to these and other resources that will help you decide if a small wind electric system is right for you.
+To help you analyze the economics of a small wind electric system and decide whether wind energy will work for you, you'll want to estimate a number of items, including:

 - Cash flow